nablarch-development-standards/nablarch-style-guide/en/java/staticanalysis/unpublished-api/README.md

 Authorized APIs are specified in the configuration file.
 The configuration file description method will be described later.

-Calls to APIs other than the authorized API are checked according to the following rules.。
+Calls to APIs other than the authorized API are checked according to the following rules.

 - Reference to unauthorized classes (instantiation, call of class method)
 - Calling unauthorized methods